Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Proofs

-\begin{proof} For optimization problem, proving equality is often too strict that it rarely holds in practice.
+where $f=\mathit{min}_{\text{0-1}}\left(D\right)\circ\mathit{eval}^{\prime}\left(K-1\right)$, which defines the Deep ICE algorithm \ref{eq: deepice-definition}.} \end{lem} \begin{proof} For optimization problem, proving equality is often too strict that it rarely holds in practice.
 Instead, whenever a ``selector'' is used, we can relax the fusion condition by replacing the eqaulity as a set memership relation \citep{bird2020algorithm}.

 In point-wise style, this is equivalent to

 where $h\left(as\right)=\mathit{nestedCombs}\left(D,K,as\right)$.

 On the left side of the set membership relation, we first update the nested combinations by merging $\mathit{nestedCombs}\left(D,K,ys\right)$ and $\mathit{nestedCombs}\left(D,K,ys\right)$ using $\mathit{\mathit{nestedCombsAlg}}$ and then select the optimal $nc$ with respect to $E_{\text{0-1}}$ by using $\mathit{min}_{\text{0-1}}\left(D\right)\circ\mathit{eval}^{\prime}\left(K-1\right)$.